AlexInABox/custom-hds/README.md

 ## Roadmap

 - [ ] dynamic icon showing the heartrate as a neat graphic (50% done)
+- [ ] endpoint for iPhone Focus status
 - [ ] turing machine
     - [ ] my teacher would love it!